data42lana/end-to-end-cv-mlops-project/docs/model-card.md

 ## Model Training & Evaluation
 ### Data
 **Dataset Details:** The dataset consists of house sparrow photos and their annotation results.
 The number of house sparrows and their sizes, as well as the sizes of the photos themselves, are various.
-See [Dataset Card](./dataset-card.md) for more details about the dataset.
+See the [Dataset Card](./dataset-card.md) for more details about the dataset.

 **Preprocessing:**
 - *Training:* Augmenting the training dataset by scaling the minimum and maximum sides of the images to certain sizes, flipping them horizontally and vertically, changing their brightness, contrast, and saturation, adding rain effects, and blurring the images.
 See the [`get_image_transforms`](../src/data/image_dataloader.py) function for more details on the types of image transformations used and their probability of being applied.
 Converting bounding box data to the Pascal VOC format ([x1, y1, x2, y2]).
 Scaling the input images to [0.0, 1.0] and converting them, like the boxes and their labels, into torch.Tensor objects.